Termite Control, Construction/Repairs, Rot Damage Repairs - Pest Control License # PR 938 | Contractor State License # 629345

 While inspecting your home for termites and damage, we also check for wood rot or decay—a hidden threat that, like termites, can significantly damage your property.
 Wood rot, caused by decay fungi from moisture exposure, can be just as harmful as termite infestations, if not more.

-Since subterranean termites often appear where moisture intrusion or rot conditions exist, Franz Termite Control takes a holistic approach to identify and resolve these issues.
+Since subterranean termites often appear where moisture intrusion or rot conditions exist, we take a holistic approach to identify and resolve these issues.
 Our team is experienced in diagnosing and repairing both termite and rot damage, ensuring any underlying moisture problems are addressed so your home stays structurally sound.

 At Franz Termite Control, we are dedicated to eliminating your termite problem with a termite-free guarantee.
 Our proven treatments and regular inspections will help you feel confident in a home that’s truly protected from termites.